On primitive elements of algebraic function fields and models of $X_0(N)$: Proof of Corollary

-By elementary theory of algebraic curves, this homogeneous system has, up to a multiplication by a non--zero constant in $\mathbb C$, unique solution in complex numbers for coefficients $a_\alpha$.
+By elementary theory of algebraic curves, this homogeneous system has, up to a multiplication by a non-zero constant in $\mathbb C$, unique solution in complex numbers for coefficients $a_\alpha$.
 By the theory of homogeneous systems, this means that its rank is $l-1$.
 But coefficients $b_n^\alpha$ are all integers, and the system has rank $l-1$.
-This means that the homogeneous system has, up to multiplication by a non--zero constant in $\mathbb Q$, unique solution in integers for coefficients $a_\alpha$.
+This means that the homogeneous system has, up to multiplication by a non-zero constant in $\mathbb Q$, unique solution in integers for coefficients $a_\alpha$.
 This proves (ii).
 This completes the proof of Corollary \ref{exist-1}.

-.2in The proof of Corollary \ref{exist-2} is very similar to the proof of Corollary \ref{exist-1}.
-We just give a sketch.
+The proof of Corollary \ref{exist-1} assuming (B) is very similar.
 First, we have

-Also, since $X_0(N)$ is not hyperelliptic, $W=S_2(\Gamma_0(N))$ generates the field of rational functions $\mathbb C(X_0(N))$ by general theory of algebraic curves (\cite{Miranda}, Chapter VII.2, Proposition 2.1).
-Now, we complete the proof in the same way as we completed the proof of Corollary \ref{exist-1}.
+Also, since $X_0(N)$ is not hyperelliptic, $W=S_2(\Gamma_0(N))$ determines the field of rational functions $\mathbb C(X_0(N))$ by general theory of algebraic curves \cite[Chapter VII.2, Proposition 2.1]{Miranda}.
+Now, we complete the proof in the same way as we completed the proof of Corollary \ref{exist-1} assuming (A).